IjzerenHein/famous-flex/tutorials/DateWheel.md

 ```

 Each item in the DateWheel is assigned the class `item` and a class which
-corresponds to the component (see [Components](#components)).
+corresponds to the component (e.g. `year`, `hour`, `weekday`, ...).
-To for instance, set the line-height and font-size for all components, use:
+To for instance set the line-height and font-size for all components, use:

 ```css
 .famous-flex-datewheel .item {